apache/whimsy/README.md

  * One last thing before we leave this section, go to an agenda page, and replace the final `/` in the URL with `.json`.
 The contents you see is what is fetched by the client when it needs to get an update of the data.
-   This data is heavily cached, so it takes negligible resources to check.
+   This data is heavily cached on both the client and server, so it takes negligible resources to check for updates.

 Viewing Source (this time, Actual Code)
 ---